Is the SLIS MLIS program accredited by the American Library Association?

 I don’t know where to go for my class.
 Does MyBama tell the class location?

 Yes, MyBama does list the class location.
-When you use the MyBama look up classes feature, look at both the campus column (6th from the left) and the location column, which is the next-to-last column to the right.
-The campus location might be on campus, online, off-campus or Gadsden.
-The off-campus location for SLIS classes is a classroom at the library at Samford University.
-If you are registering for an online class for the first time, please contact the office for additional information.
+When you use the MyBama look up classes feature, look at both the campus column and the location column.
+The campus location might be on campus or online.

 I want to get my books now, before classes start.
 How can I know what textbook to buy?

-Each professor will announce the class text book(s) in their syllabus.
-You may purchase books from the University Book Store (AKA, the “SupeStore“) or from any vendor you choose.
-Occasionally a text will be announced in advance on SLIS-L or SLIS-S, the school’s listservs.
+Each professor will announce the class text book(s) in the class syllabus.
+You may purchase books from the University Book Store (“SupeStore“) or from any vendor you choose.
+Occasionally a text will be announced in advance on SLIS-L or SLIS-S.

-How can I subscribe and unsubscribe to the School’s listservs?
+How can I subscribe to and unsubscribe from SLIS listservs?

 All students are automatically subscribed to SLIS-S, the SLIS student announcements listserv.